 - The goalkeeper may leave the goal area however a penalty kick will be awarded against the keeper if he handles the ball outside this area.

 - When the goalkeeper takes a goal kick all players must be outside the goal area.
-If an opposing player deliberately blocks a goalkeeper’s roll by being in the goal area a free kick will be awarded.

 - Pass backs are allowed, however, an outfield player who has received a throw from a goalkeeper cannot pass the ball back directly to the goalkeeper for them to pick it up (the ball must be touched by a second outfield player).
 Such action would result in the award of a direct free kick one metre outside the penalty area in line with the position of the infringement.